 Ancient stone seals discovered by archaeologists show the first drawings of yoga poses.
 Yogis have long preached the value of inverted poses to re-balance the body, help increase circulation, stimulate the brain, enhance glandular system functioning, and relieve pressure on the abdominal organs.

-Hippocrates, the Father of Medicine, hoists up a patient on a ladder with a series of ropes and pulleys to harness the force gravity in an effort to stretch his patients and relieve their ailments.
+Hippocrates, the Father of Medicine, hoists up a patient on a ladder with a series of ropes and pulleys (see drawing above) to harness the force gravity in an effort to stretch his patients and relieve their ailments.

 In the United States, Dr. Robert Martin (a California osteopath, chiropractor, and medical doctor) introduced the “Gravity Guidance System” to the country.
 This concept was revolutionary to the modern world and addressed the effects of gravity on the human body, the simple solution of inversion therapy, and the resulting benefits.